dustin10/VichUploaderBundle/Resources/doc/index.md

     # ...
     mappings:
         product_image:
-            upload_id: product_image
+            upload_destination: product_image
             directory_namer: my.directory_namer.product
 ```

-If no directory namer is configured for a mapping, the bundle will simply use the `upload_id` configuration option.
+If no directory namer is configured for a mapping, the bundle will simply use the `upload_destination` configuration option.

 ## Generating URLs